-Alejandra has lived and worked in the District of Columbia for nearly 15 years.
+Alejandra has lived and worked in the District of Columbia for 15 years.
 An Arizona transplant, she's particularly picky about her Mexican food and still isn't used to DC humidity.

 Alejandra is a tenacious and resourceful leader, having built her career throughout the shifting digital landscape she applies tried and tested judgment when identifying trends, developing solutions to achieve business objectives and building teams to execute high-quality work.
 An “intrapraneur,” she spent a decade supporting the nation’s largest nonprofit organization by building forward-leaning digital strategies and teams that led a digital transformation in a complex organization.